AndreCostaFr/Win10-Shell-Connecting-Tool/README.md

 ## Disclaimer

 **This repository is intended for educational and research purposes only.
-Unauthorized use of this malware for illegal activities, including unauthorized access and data theft, is strictly prohibited.
-Ensure you have explicit permission before conducting any security testing or penetration testing.**
+The use of this malware for any unauthorized or illegal activities is strictly prohibited.
+This code is provided "as-is" without any warranties or guarantees.
+The author and repository maintainers accept no responsibility for any damage, loss, or legal consequences that may arise from the use or misuse of this tool.
+By using this code, you agree to take full responsibility for any actions taken and ensure that you have explicit permission to conduct security testing on any systems involved.
+Always adhere to ethical standards and legal requirements when using security tools.**

 ## License